salemove/ios-sdk-widgets/docs/General-notes.md

 # General Notes

 ## Convenience
-The GliaWidgets iOS SDK provides a convenient entry point to using the core Glia SDK without having to do most of the UI related programming.
+The GliaWidgets iOS SDK provides a convenient entry point to using the core Glia SDK without having to do most of the UI-related programming.

 ## Customization
 The GliaWidgets iOS SDK allows customizing its colors, icons and text appearance via a custom Theme.